katmore/database-schema-versioning/README.md

 The goal of this project is to facilitate easy programmatic changes to a database (known as "database revisions" or "database migrations").
-Currently, only a [specification](#database-schema-versioning-specification) has been released; a related set of tools and implementations will be released in the future.
+This project currently includes a [specification](#database-schema-versioning-specification) and [utilities](#Utilities) to perform migrations.
+Further documentation and tools will be released in the future.

 # Utilities
 The following utilities implement the [*db-schema-spec* specification](#database-schema-versioning-specification)